zendframework/ZFTool/README.md

     --append | -a       Append to classmap file if it exists --overwrite | -w    Whether or not to overwrite existing classmap file

+### Compile the PHAR file

+You can create a .phar file containing the ZFTool project.
+In order to compile ZFTool in a .phar file you need to execute the following command:

+    bin/create-phar.php

+This command will create a zftool.phar file in th bin folder.
+You can use and ship only this file to execute all the ZFTool functionalities.

 ## Todo
  * Module maintenance (installation, configuration, removal etc.)
  * Inspection of application configuration.